libra2org/libra2-core/libra2-move/libra2-gas-calibration/README.md

 ---
 id: libra2-gas-calibration
-title: Aptos Automated Gas Calibration
+title: Libra2 Automated Gas Calibration
 ---

-## Aptos Automated Gas Calibration
+## Libra2 Automated Gas Calibration

-The Aptos Automated Gas Calibration is a tool that lets anyone write Move Samples (or also Move IR) to calibrate the gas parameters for Native Functions (and also Move bytecode instructions).
+The Libra2 Automated Gas Calibration is a tool that lets anyone write Move Samples (or also Move IR) to calibrate the gas parameters for Native Functions (and also Move bytecode instructions).

 ### Terminology: